Storage as a Service (STaaS) Market

 Storage as a Service (STaaS) Market, Segmentation by Application

-Sectors such as IT & Telecom, BFSI, Retail & E-Commerce, Healthcare, Government, Media & Entertainment and Others each mandate tailored capabilities around performance, security and compliance.
+Sectors such as IT & Telecom, BFSI, Retail & E-Commerce, Healthcare, Government, Media & Entertainment and Others mandate tailored capabilities around security, latency and compliance.

-Vendors pursue verticalized solutions, compliance toolkits and ecosystem partnerships to accelerate adoption and demonstrate measurable ROI within each industry vertical.
+Vendors pursue verticalized solutions, ecosystem partnerships and compliance toolkits to accelerate adoption.

 IT & Telecom

-IT & Telecom customers require scalable, low-latency storage for service delivery, network functions and customer-data management, with strong emphasis on uptime and throughput.
+IT & Telecom customers require scalable, low-latency storage for service delivery, network functions and customer-data management.
+Vendors offer integration with NFV, telco-cloud platforms and edge storage to support distributed workloads.
+Partnerships with telecom operators and CSPs support co-branded expansion.

 BFSI